 The Paris Agreement of 2016 was different.
 Not only because countries finally agreed to do something against the climate crisis, but is also had a different perspective.
 The Paris Agreement doesn’t just focus on climate change and its effects.
 Sounds crazy?
 Well, not entirely.
 Not everybody sees the urgency to do something against the climate crisis immediately and so we need to show the other benefits as well!
 There are many, but today I am talking about the benefits of a sustainable world for our health.
+I want to discuss the relationship between sustainability and health.

 The arguments I am sharing today are almost impossible to encounter.
 There are people who think the climate crisis is not urgent.
 They obviously don’t know the facts and the science, but still, these people are around.
 Unfortunately, these people also are in the highest positions in politics around the world.
 Of course this is a massive problem.
 That’s the reason why we should also address other problems concerning our current economical system.
 It’s one thing to say: we don’t need to act on the climate crisis.
 However, it’s a completely different thing to not want health for everybody on the planet.
 I mean, who wouldn’t want clean air and less heart attacks?
 You just can’t encounter the argument of health.